Kaprizov, Wild stay hot with 4-2 win over Kings - WHIZ News

 The Kings had chances to tie in the closing minutes after Jonas Brodin put the puck over the glass for delay of game, but Eriksson Ek got an empty-netter at 19:50.

+“It was probably the best night of attacking we’ve had in a long time,” Kings coach Todd McLellan said.
+“We shot the puck, we got it back, created a lot in and around the net, scrambles, just didn’t find a way to either keep one out of our net or get the extra one.
+I don’t have a lot of complaints about our play tonight.”

-Kaprizov’s electric rookie season started with three points against the Kings in his NHL debut on Jan.
-14, and the favorite for the Calder Trophy continued to ravage them in giving Minnesota a 1-0 lead 7:46 into the game.
+Kaprizov’s rookie season started with three points and scoring the winning goal in overtime against the Kings in his NHL debut on Jan.
+14, and the favorite for the Calder Trophy continued to ravage them.
+He left defenseman Mikey Anderson practically flat-footed before cutting in on goal and sneaking a shot under Petersen’s arm to give Minnesota a 1-0 lead 7:46 into the game.

+“He’s just so creative,” Wild coach Dean Evason said.
+“You know, the way that he gains speed literally without moving his legs is pretty special, so he can do some special things and we’ve seen them all this year, and I look forward to seeing a lot more.”

 It was Kaprizov’s 20th goal, the first rookie in franchise history to reach the mark.
 He is also the first Wild rookie to score in four consecutive games.